Overview of Paid Sick Time Laws in the United States:

 Michigan

 How is “child” defined?
-Biological, adopted or foster child, stepchild or legal ward, or a child to whom the employee stands in loco parentis.
+A biological, adopted or foster child, stepchild or legal ward of the employee, a child of a domestic partner, or a child to whom the employee stands in loco parentis.

 Can sick time be used for specific “safe time” purposes (related to domestic violence, sexual assault, or stalking)?
-Yes, when the worker or the worker’s family member is a victim.
+Yes, when the worker or worker’s family member is the victim.

 Can sick time be used under the law to bond with a new child and/or deal with a family member’s death?
 Note: It is possible that other laws, such as the Family and Medical Leave Act or a state equivalent, could provide eligible workers with unpaid leave for these purposes.
 No.

 Amount of paid sick time that can be earned under the law per year?
 (Note: All of these paid sick time laws make it clear that these laws establish a minimum requirement, and employers can provide greater or more generous paid sick time benefits to their workers.)
-Up to 40 hours per year.
+Workers in businesses with more than 10 employees can use up to 72 hours per year.
+Workers in businesses with 10 or fewer employees can use up to 40 hours per year.

 Private Right of Action to go to Court?
 No.

 What Agency or Official Enforces the Law?
-The Michigan Department of Licensing and Regulatory Affairs
+The Michigan Department of Labor and Economic Opportunity

 For the statewide paid sick time laws: can cities in the state pass paid sick time laws that are broader than the state law?
 Although this Act does not explicitly address local authority to pass a paid sick time law, a separate Michigan law already preempted—or prohibited—cities from passing their own sick time laws.